Olatubosun/rocksdb.docs/RocksDB-Contribution-Guide.md

 ```
 ./db_basic_test --gtest_filter=“*DBBasicTest.OpenWhenOpen*”
 ```
-By default, the test DB created by tests are cleared up even if test fails.
+By default, the test DB created by tests is cleared up even if test fails.
 You can try to preserve it by using `--gtest_throw_on_failure`.
 If you want to stop the debugger when assert fails, specify `--gtest_break_on_failure`. `KEEP_DB=1` environment variable is another way to preserve the test DB from being deleted at the end of a unit-test run, irrespective of whether the test fails or not:
 ```
 KEEP_DB=1 ./db_basic_test --gtest_filter=DBBasicTest.Open
 ```